 - Keep hands and feet clear of paddles.
-Use your thumbs to depress the shock buttons on the paddle handle. - Do not allow the paddles to touch each other or to touch other ECG monitoring electrodes, lead wires, dressings, etc. - Contact with metal objects may cause electrical arcing and patient skin burns during defibrillation and may divert current away from the heart. - During defibrillation, air pockets between the skin and paddles may cause patient skin burns.
-To help prevent air pockets, make sure the paddles completely adhere to the skin. - Clean out the paddles for the dried electrode gel.
+Use your thumbs to depress the shock buttons on the paddle handle. - Do not allow the paddles to touch each other or to touch other ECG monitoring electrodes, lead wires, dressings, etc. - Contact with metal objects may cause electrical arcing and patient skin burns during defibrillation and may divert current away from the heart. - During defibrillation, air pockets between the skin and multifunction electrode pads may cause patient skin burns.
+To help prevent air pockets, make sure the pads completely adhere to the skin.
+Do not use dried out pads.
+Do not open pads package until just prior to use. - Clean out the paddles for the dried electrode gel.
 Never touch the patient or any equipment connected to the patient (including the bed or gurney) during defibrillation. - Avoid contact between the patient and conductive fluids and/or metal objects, such as the gurney. - Contact with metal objects could cause unintentional current pathways.
 Medical electrical equipment which does not incorporate defibrillator protection should be disconnected during defibrillation.